Biography

 Adamova has won numerous awards at international competitions: in 2022, she won the main prize in the oratorio category at the International Vocal Competition in ‘s-Hertogenbosch, and together with pianist Malte Schäfer is a laureate of the international Franz Schubert and Modern Music competition in Graz in the Lied duo category.
 She has also received the top prize in the International Robert Schumann Competition (2021), the Walter and Charlotte Hamel Prize at the Bundeswettbewerb Gesang in Berlin, the Czech Song Prize at the Emmy Destinn Awards in London, and the Bohuslav Martinů Foundation Prize at the International Antonín Dvořák Competition.
 The BBC Music Magazine recently featured her as a rising star.

-Upcoming plans include Mahler’s Rueckert lieder and the orchestral lieder of Alma Mahler with Gregor Mayrhofer and the Prague Radio Symphony Orchestra (SOČR), Schubert’s Winterreise at Litomyšl Musical Evenings, a programme of Charles Ives, Debussy’s Trois chansons de Bilitis and Schumann’s Liederkreis nach Eichendorff, Op.
+Recent highlights include Kurt Weill’s Seven Deadly Sins with the Aalborg Symphony and Orchestre de Lille, Handel’s Messiah at the Pažaislis Music Festival, Mahler’s Lieder eines fahrenden Gesellen, Ruckert-lieder and the orchestral lieder of Alma Mahler with Gregor Mayrhofer and the Prague Radio Symphony Orchestra (SOČR), Schubert’s Winterreise at Litomyšl Musical Evenings, Debussy’s Trois chansons de Bilitis and Schumann’s Liederkreis Op.
 39 at Zámek Žďár nad Sázavou, and Handel arias with Tomáš Netopil and Ensemble Colloredo.

 Bella Adamova was born in Grozny, Chechnya, and grew up in Prague.
 She completed her musical studies in Cologne, Hanover and at London’s Trinity Laban Conservatoire of Music and Dance, studied improvisation at the Basel Academy of Music, and received additional training at the Royaumont Foundation and the Tanglewood Music Center, the Boston Symphony Orchestra’s summer academy.
 She has had the privilege of learning from, amongst others, Anne Sofie von Otter, Christoph Prégardien, Thomas Hampson, Simon Keenlyside, Jan Philip Schulze, Dawn Upshaw, Christian Immler, Kateřina Knežíková and Corinne Winters.